hydrodynamicstability/statquotes/README.md

   - Persi Diaconis (1985)

   - Theories of data analysis:  From magical thinking through classical statistics.
 In *Exploring Data Tables, Trends, and Shapes*, ed. by D. C. Hoaglin, F. Mosteller, and J. W. Tukey.
 Wiley, pp. 1-36.

+- "The slapdash use of exploratory data analysis can never replace careful thought and analysis."

+  - Michael Pidd (1999)

+  - Just modeling through:  a rough guide to modeling.  *Interfaces*, 29 (2):  118-132.

 - "Exploratory data analysis:  The practice of studying data without preconceived notions as a means of obtaining ill-conceived ones.
 The art of seeing a Rembrandt in a Jackson Pollock."